EduardoCristo/CaRM/README.md

 ![Alt text](CARM_flowchart.png?raw=true "Title")

 # The models
 To fit the Rossiter-McLaughlin anomaly, CaRM incorporates two models: ARoME (Boué et al. 2013) and Ohta et al. (2005) (implemented in PyAstronomy, Czesla et al. 2019).
+The parameters of each model can be accessed with the following keys:

-ARoME
+## ARoME
-vsys    - Systematic velocity of the system rp      - Radius ratio between planet and host star k       - sma inc lda
+vsys- Systematic velocity of the system [km/s];
+rp- Radius of the transiting planet [R_*];
+k- Keplerian semi-amplitude [km/s];
+sma
+inc
+lda